kwonowk/store-sales-forecast_kaggle/README.md

-# store-sales-forecast_kaggle
+# Kaggle competition : Store Sales - Time Series Forecasting

+## Overview
 https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data

--Objective

-Time series

--Data

--Approach
-1.Hard coding
-LSTM

-2.Time series packages
-Auto_TS
-Darts
-ETNA
-Pycaret
+## Objective
+Become familiar in working with time series data, and practice time-based forecasting

+## Data
+Time series data tracking product sales across stores of a supermarket chain, categorized by store location and product family in each store.
+On-going promotions are also provided in the saled data.
+Detailed store information, list of holidays and events, as well as oil price are provided as separate data.

+## Methodology and results

+1. Univariate forecast by using SARIMA
+- `Auto-ARIMA` applied to individual product family in each store.
+-  Submission score 0.45655
+2. Multivariate forecast by using SARIMAX
+- `Auto-ARIMA` applied to individual product family in each store, with promotion, national holidays, and oil price as exogenous variables.
+- Submission score 0.47397
+3. Machine Learning
+- HistGradientBoostingRegressor used for prediction, with promotion, national holidays, and oil price as variables.
+- Dates tranformed using teigonometric features to indicate seasonal and cyclical characteristic of data, which are 1)Day in a given year 2)Day in a given month and 3)Day in a given week
+- Lag features of 3-day lags used with window rolling prediction
+- Submission score 3.28478

+## Takeaways and limitation

+## Next steps

 3.Pre trained models
 -TFT, what else?

-- First submission (0.057679): Setup for modeling per family in each stores, with a blunt model (RandomForestRegressor)
-- Second submission (0.46133): Auto-arima applied to individual product family in each store (untreated 0 values at the beginning)
+- First submission (0.45655): Auto-arima applied to individual product family in each store (untreated 0 values at the beginning)
-- Third submission (0.45510, 157/627) : Auto-arima applied to individual product family in each store, with promotion and national holidays as exogenous variables
+- Second submission (0.47397) : Auto-arima applied to individual product family in each store, with promotion, national holidays, and oil price as exogenous variables
-- Fourth submission (1.90147) : HistGradientBoostingRegressor with dates tranformed using teigonometric features
+- Third submission (1.90147) :

-- Fifth submission (1.79006) : HistGradientBoostingRegressor with lag features and window rolling prediction
+For later:

+LSTM / Facebook prophet